Graduate Student Conference in German Studies, Johns Hopkins University

 - Commodification of attention and distraction: wellness as distraction, asymptotic teleologies of impossible productivity, fungibility of attention, overstimulation, monotony, idleness, restlessness, exhaustion

 - Ideology and distraction: strategies and narratives of legitimation, surveillance and distraction

 - Aging and time: status quo, rupture/revolution, affliction as distraction, distraction from death

-Please submit abstracts of max 250 words followed by a short bio by November 30th, 2020 to: firstname.lastname@example.org.
-The conference will take place virtually on February 12th & 13th, 2021.
+The conference is organized by Antonia Grousdanidou, Almut Slizyk, and Josh Todarello, MLL, Johns Hopkins University.
+Please submit abstracts of max 250 words followed by a short bio by November 30th, 2020 to firstname.lastname@example.org.
+The event will take place virtually on February 12th & 13th, 2021.

 Redaktion: Constanze Baum – Lukas Büsse – Mark-Georg Dehrmann – Nils Gelker – Markus Malo – Alexander Nebrig – Johannes Schmidt

 Diese Ankündigung wurde von H-GERMANISTIK [Johannes Schmidt] betreut – email@example.com